georgevelasco/about_me/_docs/portfolio.md

 ---
 layout: default
-title: this is my first page
+title: this is my potfolio
 nav_order: 2
 ---